I often joke that the difference between being an amateur and being a professional is that professionals have success on purpose.

 3. Volunteer for the stuff no one else wants to do.
 The more challenges you take on, the more trust leadership has in you.

 There is no position in a company immune to the need to be a professional.
 Anyone in any role should strive to be the best professional they can be.

-Josh Gordon is a marketing communications professional and president of Full Spectrum Marketing, a full-service advertising agency with digital roots based in Kent and Wooster.
+Josh Gordon is an award-winning marketing communications professional and President of Full Spectrum Marketing, a full-service advertising agency with digital roots based in Kent, Ohio and Wooster, Ohio.
 You can reach Josh at firstname.lastname@example.org.